Azhar Ali announces retirement from Test cricket

 In 2010, Azhar, as a 25-year-old, made his Test debut in England against Australia at Lord’s and scored his maiden Test half-century in only his second match.
 He would score 34 more half-centuries and went past the 100-run mark on 19 instances.

-Pakistan win the second Test by 356 runs and two-Test series 2-0.

-Azhar captained Pakistan in nine Tests in two separate tenures from 2016 till 2020.
+Azhar captained Pakistan in nine Tests in two separate tenures from 2016 to 2020.

-Azhar Ali said on Friday : “It has been a great honour and privilege for me to represent my country at the highest level.
+Azhar Ali said, “It has been a great honour and privilege for me to represent my country at the highest level.
 Deciding on when to call it a day is always tough, but, after contemplating deeply, I realised that this is the right time for me to retire from Test cricket.

 “There are many people who I am grateful to in this strenuous, yet beautiful journey.
 I want to make a special mention of my family without whose sacrifices; I would not have been where I am today.
 My parents, wife, siblings, and children have been my strength throughout.